 - lives in Missouri and intends to remain;

 - is a United States citizen or an eligible qualified non-citizen;

-- if single, owns cash, securities, or other total non-exempt resources with a value of less than $1000; or, if married and living with their spouse, individually or together $2000 or less.
+- owns cash, securities, or other total non-exempt resources with a value of less than the current resource maximum for a single individual, or a couple if married and living with spouse.

 NOTE: Exempt resources include the home in which the participant or the participant’s spouse or dependents live, one automobile, household goods and certain other property.
 If a disabled child under age 18 is living with his parents, the non-exempt resources of the parents will be included in the eligibility determination;

-NOTE: If the monthly income exceeds this amount, the participant may become eligible when their incurred medical expenses reduce their monthly income below this limit.
+NOTE: If the monthly income exceeds this amount, the participant may become eligible when incurred medical expenses reduces monthly income below this limit.